IntrovertedFL/mautic-caprover/README.md

 ## What is [Mautic?](https://www.mautic.org/)

-Mautic is an open marketing software platform that gives a high level of marketing integration with audience intelligence that enables you to make personalised emails, create landing pages, create intuitive workflows for customer experiences and the capabilities to track your marketing activities.
+Mautic is an open marketing software platform that gives a high level of marketing integration with audience intelligence that enables you to make personalized emails, create landing pages, create intuitive workflows for customer experiences and the capabilities to track your marketing activities.

 ## This guide assumes that you have a running instance of [CapRover.](https://caprover.com/)